The History of the Lord-Lieutenant of Devon

 From 1871 military jurisdiction reverted to the Crown but deputies still had to demonstrate a history of military service.
 As County boundaries changed in the 20th century Lieutenants became known as ‘Lord-Lieutenants’ and by the 1960s deputies no longer had to demonstrate military service; they and the Lord Lieutenant had to be strictly non-political, female deputies were being appointed and a retirement age of 75 was introduced.
 The first lady Lord-Lieutenant was appointed in 1975.

-Lord Lieutenants remain the Queen’s personal representatives and they provide the link between Devon and the Monarchy.
+Lord Lieutenants remain the King’s personal representatives and they provide the link between Devon and the Monarchy.
 They are now much more involved in the business, charity and civic society of their County.

 The first Lord-Lieutenant of Devon was John Lord Russell appointed in 1549.
 There have been 29 Lord-Lieutenants since.